Rashish423/Rashish423/README.md

 - 📫 How to reach me: <b>[Twitter](https://twitter.com/Rashish423), [LinkedIn](https://www.linkedin.com/in/raashish)</b>
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I spend 10+ hours daily on computer to learn and build
+- ⚡ Fun fact: I spend 10+ hours daily on the computer to learn and build